ethersphere/bee-docs/docs/learn/glossary.md

 ### 1. Topology related depth

 This depth is defined in relation to the connection topology of a single node as the subject in relation to all the other nodes it is connected to.
-It is referred to using several different terms which all refer to the same concept (Connectivity depth / Kademlia depth / neighbourhood depth / physical depth)
+It is referred to using several different terms which all refer to the same concept (Connectivity depth / Kademlia depth / neighborhood depth / physical depth)

 Connectivity depth refers to the saturation level of the node’s topology - the level to which the topology of a node’s connections has Kademlia connectivity.
 Defined as one level deeper than the deepest fully saturated level.
 A PO is defined as saturated if it has at least the minimum required level of connected nodes, which is set at 8 nodes in the current implementation of Swarm.